-The exempt amount must not exceed the \$500,000 CGT retirement exemption limit of each individual receiving an eligible termination payment.
+The exempt amount must not exceed the \$500,000 CGT retirement exemption limit of each individual receiving a payment.
 As this is a lifetime limit, you must consider any previous retirement exemption payments to make sure you do not exceed the limit.